 Team

-John Chrobak is a Research Program Coordinator for the Illiberalism Studies Program.
+John Chrobak is a Research Supervisor for the Illiberalism Studies Program.
 He has an MA in International Affairs from GW’s Elliott School of International Affairs with a specialization in U.S. Foreign Policy and Eurasian Politics.
-His work has focused particularly on regional politics and security in Eurasia as well as the use of social media to manipulate and spread information for political influence.
-More recently, his work has focused on democracy resilience.
+His work has focused particularly on regional politics and security in Eurasia as well as transnational connections among illiberal movements.
 He has previously worked at the Center for European Policy Analysis (CEPA) and at the Atlantic Council’s Digital Forensics Research Lab (DFRLab).
 He holds a B.A. in Political Science and Philosophy from McGill University.

 Aaron Irion is a Research Program Assistant at the Illiberalism Studies Program.
 He has an M.A. in International Affairs from George Washington University and a B.A. in Political Science from the University of Montana.
 His work has focused on the political economy of populist, illiberal, and far-right movements, particularly their relationship with social insurance and the welfare state.
 His research interests include the realignment and dealignment of party systems, post-neoliberalism, the changing nature of working-class politics, populist economics, and much more.
 Much of his work can be found here.